fastforwardlabs/mdffreport12/src/01-introduction.md

 sensors (vibrations, temperature, drift, and more), where abnormal sensor readings can be indicative of impending failures.

-**DT: "manners" -> "ways" ; also I think you could delete "as we'll see in the next chapters, the "**

 As these examples suggest, anomaly detection is useful in a variety of areas.
-Detecting and correctly classifying as anomalous something previously unseen is a challenging problem that has been tackled in many different manners over the years.
-While there are many approaches, as we'll see in the next chapters, the traditional machine learning (ML) techniques are suboptimal when it comes to high-dimensional data and sequence datasets, because they fail to capture the complex structures in the data.
+Detecting and correctly classifying as anomalous something previously unseen is a challenging problem that has been tackled in many different ways over the years.
+While there are many approaches, the traditional machine learning (ML) techniques are suboptimal when it comes to high-dimensional data and sequence datasets, because they fail to capture the complex structures in the data.

-**DT: "In this
-report, " could be deleted from the last sentence in the paragraph below**

 This report, with its accompanying prototype, explores deep learning-based approaches that first learn to model normal behavior and then exploit this knowledge to identify anomalies.
 While they're capable of yielding remarkable results on complex and high-dimensional data, there are several factors that influence the choice of approach when building an anomaly detection application.
-In this report, we survey the options, highlighting their pros and cons.
+We survey the options, highlighting their pros and cons.